UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 <img src="images/ReviewChanges.png" width="60%" length="60%">

 ### What to Review?
 It is your responsibility to review the proposed changes from the pull request.
-You are the gatekeeper and your approval means that you certify the pull request will not "break" teh main branch.
+You are the gatekeeper and your approval means that you certify the pull request will not "break" the main branch.
 Here are some items to be reviewed:
 - HTML (any typos? is the syntax correct?)
 - Did they submit the picture correctly (is it square? is it clear? does it show the whole person?)
 - Did they submit a screen shot of the completed card?